hneemann/parser2/README.md

 var PersonToMap = value.NewToMapReflection[Person]()
 ```

-Low let's do some operations on the data.
+Now let's do some operations on the data.
 At first we have to create the parser, and the list of persons:

 ``` Go
 func main() {